Resident Evil Requiem PC Requirements: Can RTX 4060 & RX 7600 Run It at 1440p Ultra?

 Comparing Requiem to RE4 Remake & Village

-Resident Evil Village in-engine gameplay screenshot for RE Engine performance comparison with Resident Evil Requiem
+Resident Evil Village screenshot used for RE Engine comparison with Resident Evil Requiem.

-Compared to RE4 Remake and Village, Requiem introduces:
+Compared with RE4 Remake and Resident Evil Village, Requiem appears to introduce:

 • Larger environments